hydrogenbond007/wormhole/docs/assumptions.md

 of whether a given VAA body - identified by its hash - has already been executed, therefore, VAAs can safely undergo multiple rounds of consensus until they are executed on all chains.

-The bridge does not yet implement chain replay (see https://github.com/wormhole-foundation/wormhole/issues/123).
-Network outages can therefore result in missed observations from chains other than Solana in the case of a prolonged network outage.
+The bridge has implemented chain replay (see https://github.com/wormhole-foundation/wormhole/issues/123) with [PR 835](https://github.com/wormhole-foundation/wormhole/pull/835).
+Network outages do not, therefore, result in missed observations from chains other than Solana in the case of a prolonged network outage.
 It will be possible to retroactively replay blocks after chain replay has been implemented to catch up on missed events.

 ## Chain consistency and finality

 The Wormhole network always observes _external events_ and never initiates them on its own.
 It relies on the connected chain's consensus, security and finality properties.
+Guardians run clients for every chain supported by the bridge to check state transitions, these clients could be light clients just checking the header or full participating nodes.
 In the case of guardian set updates, it relies on off-chain operator consensus in the same way.

 A non-exhaustive list of external chain properties Wormhole relies on:

 - It can be assumed that at some point, transactions are final and cannot be rolled back.
+  - This depends on the chain-to-chain case with chains having faster finality leaving less room for rollbacks.
+Transactions that are finalized in the same block are called Atomic transactions
 - A given transaction is only included/executed once in a single block, resulting in a deterministic VAA body.
-- Account data and state is permanent, by default or through a mechanism like Solana's rent exemptions.
+- Account data and state are permanent, by default or through a mechanism like Solana's rent exemptions.
 - No equivocation - there is only one valid block at a given height.

 ## On-chain spam prevention